 When two or more teeth are extracted, then a dentist can opt to use a dental bridge to replace the missing teeth.
 The bridges are fixed on top of a dental implant and are therefore permanent.
 They look and act like natural teeth.

 Don’t struggle with infected teeth anymore

-You have been putting up with the severe pain from that infected tooth for far too long.
+You have been putting up with the severe pain from that infected tooth (abscessed tooth) for far too long.
 Give Vita Dental Spring in Spring Texas a call today and get that problematic tooth extracted and get the best possible replacement.
-We offer high quality treatment options at competitive rates and are looking forward to helping you get rid of that painful tooth.
-Choose Vita Dental Spring, for the best dental services in Spring Texas.
+We offer high-quality treatment options at competitive rates and are looking forward to helping you get rid of that painful tooth.
+Choose Vita Dental Spring Texas dentist, for the best dental services.